 Futon consist of a padded cotton shikibuton (mattress) and a kakebuton - similar to a duvet.

 Futon were traditionally folded away and stored in a closet to free up space in the bedroom.
-If you are interested in purchasing a traditional Japanese futon please contact us via the link below.
+If you are interested in purchasing a traditional Japanese futon please see our futon selection here.

 Like this blog?
 Sign up for the JapanVisitor newsletter